Meet the man who led Alabama through the April 2011 tornado disaster

 That knowledge goes beyond what you can get from an atlas; he knows the state’s towns by heart along with their landmarks.
 From a single radar frame, he can often tell which pet store, car dealership or restaurant is at risk.
 He’s probably eaten there once or twice.

-“You can’t really do an event like [April 27, 2011] effectively unless you understand the people, the culture, and the geography,” said Spann.
+“You can’t really do an event like [April 27, 2011] effectively unless you understand the people, the culture and the geography,” said Spann.
 “That’s why I’m in a school every day.
-Driving there, I take the roads less traveled … not the interstate.
-Take the road where people live at, stop at a Dollar General, take time to talk to people … they’ll tell you things.
+Driving there, I take the roads less traveled, … not the interstate.
+Take the road where people live at, stop at a Dollar General, take time to talk to people. … They’ll tell you things.
 You get on TV and say there’s a tornado 14 miles southwest of Clanton.
-They could have lived in Chilton county all their life and not know where the tornado is.
+They could have lived in Chilton County all their life and not know where the tornado is.
 But if you say there’s a tornado at Jim Pit Barbecue, everyone knows where that is.”

 Even Spann himself isn’t immune to the weather.
 His house was hit by a tornado March 25 this year.
 He called out an on-air warning to his wife, but continued coverage without wavering.